 First, document.
-Not an actual document — no one reads those — but a recording of your internal expert sharing their knowledge.
-Screenshares, recorded presentations, on-location video shot with a smartphone or a laptop webcam — whatever works, so long as you can record their insight.
+Not an actual document — no one reads those — but a video recording of your internal expert sharing their knowledge.
+Screen shares, recorded presentations, on-location video shot with a smartphone or a laptop webcam — whatever works, so long as you can record their insight.

 Then, share.
 Add that video to a communal library where every team member can find it and review it whenever the question comes up.
-As a best practice, use a video library that can search inside the video to make it easier to find granular details.
+As a best practice, use a video library that enables employees to search inside the video, making it easy to find granular details in seconds.

 That’s exactly what the New York Stock Exchange did (check out the video case study for more!).
-And it’s how we share ideas and best practices here at Panopto – like this one, on how to diagnose and address SQL Server database deadlocks.
+And it’s how we share ideas and best practices here at Panopto – like in the below video about how to diagnose and address SQL Server database deadlocks.

 Video-based social learning is the easy way to preserve and scale your institutional knowledge.
 In our latest white paper, we’ve created a guide for learning and development teams, training, HR professionals, and other people managers who are interested in fueling social learning with video.